electrotype/thunderbird-addon-scriptable-notifications/README.md

   2. Register your script.
 Registering the script is required because WebExtentions (the new way of writing add-ons for Thunderbird, Firefox, Chrome, etc.) are picky on how an add-on can run a native executable.
-The protocole used is called [Native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).
+The protocol used is called [Native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).

      The instructions on how to register your script are provided for Linux/Mac and Windows.